IrvineUniversityParkLibraryFriends/irvineuniversityparklibraryfriends.github.io/content/index.md

 Mission statement
 -----------------
-The Friends of the Library is dedicated to raising money for the University Park public library.
-Our bookstore sells books, books on tape and CD, CDs, DVDs, games, puzzles, etc. that are generously donated by the community.
+The Friends of the Library is dedicated to supporting the University Park public library in all aspects.
+We raise money for the library, promote it, and provide a source of books for its community.
+Our bookstore sells books, audiobooks, DVDs, games, puzzles, etc., that are generously donated by the community.
 We are run by a small and loyal group of volunteers.

 History
 -------